makerdao/pymaker/README.md

 ## Python APIs for Maker smart contracts

 The current version provides APIs for `Tub`, `Lpc`, `ERC20Token`, `DSValue` and in addition also for `SimpleMarket` (OasisDEX/OTC).
+There is also a working API around `AuctionManager` and `SplittingAuctionManager`, but they will be used in _DAI Stablecoin System_, not in _SAI Stablecoin System_.

 You can find the full documentation here: **TODO**.
 The documentation covers also examples and sample keepers provided.

-There is also a working API around `AuctionManager` and `SplittingAuctionManager`, but they will be used in _DAI Stablecoin System_, not in _SAI Stablecoin System_.
+**Beware!** This is the first version of the APIs and they will definitely change and/or evolve in the future.

 ### Installation
 ```